 - In the end, clicking on the “-” sign will hide the columns like in the image below.
 Here the “+” sign indicates the grouped columns are hidden there and we can expand.

 2. Use of Excel Keyboard Shortcuts to Group and Hide Columns

 We can also use keyboard shortcuts to directly group the columns.
 We will follow the steps below.

-- Secondly, we will press Shift+Alt+Right Arrow.
+- Next, we will press Shift+Alt+Right Arrow.

-3. Applying VBA to Group and Hide Columns
+3. Applying VBA to Group and Hide Columns in Excel

-If we are doing a large operation in excel using VBA, and we need to group and hide our columns for any reason, we can do it through this method.
+If we are doing a large operation in Excel using VBA, and we need to group and hide our columns for any reason, we can do it through this method.
 The steps are below.

 - At first, we need to decide which columns to group and hide.
 Like the previous example, we will group and hide columns E and F. We will go to the Developer tab in the Ribbon and choose Visual Basic.
 A window will appear.
 Or we can directly trigger it by pressing Alt+F11.

-- Next select Insert and then Module in that window.
+- Next, select Insert and then Module in that window.
 A small writing window will appear.

 - Then in that window, we will write the following code: